Pioneering Online Public Relations with Elizabeth Albrycht

 20:49 – Albrycht talks about how the changing state of the press release will affect news wire services.

-21:52 – Albrycht offers her thoughts on Berkshire Hathaway Inc.’s purchase of Business Wire.
+21:52 – Albrycht offers her thoughts on Berkshire Hathaway’s purchase of Business Wire.

-23:05 – Albrycht talks about the value of the tech industry’s news releases over the wire.
+23:05 – Albrycht talks about the value of the tech industry’s press release distribution services.

-23:51 – Albrycht on why people often issue releases over the wire: “…its kind of knee jerk reaction to put out a release for everything…”
+23:51 – Albrycht on why people often distribute press releases over the wire: “… it's kind of knee-jerk reaction to put out a press release for everything…”

-24:44 – Albrycht explains social bookmarking and its effects.
+24:44 – Albrycht explains social bookmarking and its effects in public relations consulting.

-26:44 – Albrycht talks about how bookmarking is indicative of what is popular online.
+26:44 – Albrycht talks about how bookmarking can be used as a bell weather for what's popular online.

 28:18 – Albrycht on whether the bookmark tool is sustainable.